LoiseMulwa/js-quizes/README.md

 * An access to the Internet

-### Installation Process

 ## Technology Used
-* HTNL - which was used to build the structure of the pages.
+* HTML - which was used to build the structure of the pages.

 * CSS - which was used to style the pages incuding the left aside navigation bar.
 * JavaScript- Which was used to the website interactive .